 Beyond the Flame: Aquamation and Eco-Alternatives

-While flame-based cremation is the standard, 2025 has seen a surge in interest for "Aquamation," also known as alkaline hydrolysis or "water cremation."
+While flame-based cremation is the standard, interest has grown in "Aquamation," also known as alkaline hydrolysis or "water cremation."

 What is Aquamation?

-This process uses water, heat, and an alkaline solution to accelerate the natural decomposition of the body.
-It takes about 6 to 8 hours and uses 90% less energy than flame cremation.
-As of mid-2025, this process is legal in over 30 states and is gaining popularity for its "gentle" nature.
+This process uses water, heat, and an alkaline solution to accelerate the natural breakdown of the body.
+It typically takes several hours and uses substantially less energy than flame cremation.
+It is legal in a growing number of U.S. states, though availability still varies, so check whether it is offered and permitted where you live.

 Why Choose Water Over Flame?

-- More Remains: Families typically receive about 20% more remains (bone minerals) than they do with flame cremation.
+- More Remains: Families generally receive a somewhat larger volume of bone-mineral remains than with flame cremation.

-- Gentle Process: Many families find the idea of water more comforting than fire.
+- Gentle Process: Many families find the idea of a water-based process more comforting than fire.

 Common Mistakes to Avoid

 - Thinking "Ashes" are Soot: One of the biggest shocks for families is seeing the remains for the first time.
 They aren't soft like wood ash; they are coarse, like crushed seashells or heavy sand.
-This is important to know if you plan on using Cremation Urns Guide: What to Know and How to Prepare.
+This is important to know if you plan on selecting an urn for the remains.

 - Forgetting About Unclaimed Remains: Thousands of urns sit in funeral home basements because families didn't designate a final resting place or a person to pick them up.
 Always have a plan for the remains once the process is complete.